jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 ## Foreign Exchange

 Do the exchange rates between different fiat currencies exhibit the same properties as the data sets studied above?
-Let's consider the exchange rate between the Euro and the U.S. Dollar.
+Let's consider the exchange rate between the euro and the US dollar.
 Here is a chart of the daily exchange rate values over a period of about 18 years:

 {% chart fig-46-forex-daily-EURUSD-price.svg %}